rncbc/rtirq/README.md

 ```
 Then run `update-grub` with super-user privileges.

-You can adapt the priorities given to specific interrupts to the needs of your setup depending if you are using a soundcard on the USB or firewire bus for instance.
-To do sp you can edit the rtirq config file, which typically will be installed in either of the directories:
+You can adapt the priorities given to specific interrupts to the needs of your setup depending if you are using a soundcard on the USB or FireWire bus for instance.
+To do so you can edit the rtirq config file, which typically will be installed in either of the directories:

 ```
 /etc/rtirq.conf